M. FORD CREECH ANTIQUES & FINE ARTS

 or as a "friendship cup" to riders at the beginning or end of a journey.

 Said to be predecessors of the later footless Georgian 'stirrup cups',

 they too were meant to be drunk without putting the vessel down

-Early tot cups are relatively scarce.
+Early tot cups are very scarce, if not rare.

 Condition : Excellent; several minor usage dents to body; very crisp marks verso

 2.5" High, 2-3/8" Diameter (Rim) / 2.2 oz.